wbillingsley/tutorial-truthwillsetyoufree/instructions.md

 ## Try the code

 Read and run the tests.
-The tests contain the story for today.
-But don't worry too much about understanding the code yet.
+The tests contain the story for today, so open up TestVillage in the `com.wbillingsley.tutorials.classdiags.village` package in your IDE.

-## Class diagram exercise

-Sketch out a class diagrm of the code.
-Show how `Village`, `Person`, `NumberSix`, `NumberOne`, `Warden`, and `Notepad` relate to each other.

-Include methods, visibility, annotations, and parameter types (but don't include getters and setters).

 ## The story